By Steve Feldman, Executive Director of the Human Animal Bond Research Institute (HABRI)

 On April 30th and every day, HABRI celebrates all that therapy animals do to make a difference in the lives of so many people.

-Steven Feldman is Executive Director of the Human Animal Bond Research Institute (HABRI).
+Steven Feldman is the Executive Director of the Human Animal Bond Research Institute (HABRI).
 To learn more about HABRI, please visit www.habri.org.